Vietnam work permit for foreigners: Step-by-step guide

 Can a Vietnam work permit be extended after two years?

-Yes.
-Work permits can be extended once for up to two more years.
-After this extension period ends, you must apply for a new work permit if you want to continue working in Vietnam.
+After the extension expires, you must apply for a new work permit if you want to continue working.

 Feel free to contact us at HOTLINE 1900 63 63 50 for assistance with your Vietnam work permit application.